 Every week I speak to a few startup founders, B2B marketers, consumer brands, even other marketing agencies who are struggling to break through in this crazy and noisy world.

 And they are all looking to find a Content Marketing Agency to help them grow their business.
 That’s why content marketing agencies are thriving right now and ad agencies…not so much.

 Why?
-Because they suspect that Content Marketing has the power to grow their traffic, generate leads, and deliver real Marketing ROI.
+Because they know that Content Marketing has the power to grow their traffic, generate leads, and deliver real marketing ROI.
 But they are not sure how to get started, who to trust, and they are overwhelmed at the thought of hiring an agency like ours or someone full-time.

 - Mediocre content will never boost lead generation or drive engagement.
 Most organizations aren’t equipped to create high quality content.

 - It’s easy for SEO and PR firms to claim that they “do” content marketing.